AGU CONNECT COMMUNITY RULES & ETIQUETTE AND PRIVACY GUIDELINES

 Do not post any defamatory, abusive, profane, threatening, offensive, or illegal materials.
 Do not post any information or other material protected by copyright without the permission of the copyright owner.
 By posting material, the posting party warrants and represents that he or she owns the copyright with respect to such material or has received permission from the copyright owner.

-Messages shall not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or impliedly leads to price fixing, a boycott of another's business, or other conduct intended to illegally restrict free trade.
+Messages shall not be posted if they encourage or facilitate members to arrive at any agreement that either expressly or implicitly leads to price fixing, a boycott of another's business, or other conduct intended to illegally restrict free trade.
 Messages that encourage or facilitate an agreement about the following subjects are inappropriate: prices, discounts, or terms or conditions of sale; salaries; profits, profit margins, or cost data; market shares, sales territories, or markets; allocation of customers or territories; or selection, rejection, or termination of customers or suppliers.

 The trademarks, service marks, trade names, trade dress and logos (collectively, "Marks") contained or described on this Site are the sole property of AGU or other parties and may not be copied, imitated or otherwise used, in whole or in part, without the prior written permission of their respective owners.
 In addition, all page headers, custom graphics, button icons and scripts are the sole property of AGU and may not be copied, imitated or otherwise used, in whole or in part, without the prior written permission of AGU.